 BodyTite Company Bio

-BodyTite is made by a company called InMode, located in Lake Forest, CA. They make various devices, which they call “workstations,” for physicians to carry out specific procedures.
+BodyTite is manufactured by InMode, in Lake Forest, CA. They make various devices, which they call “workstations” for physicians to carry out specific procedures.
 They specialize in creating products that use energy to achieve aesthetic results.

 Other devices from InMode include:

 Unfortunately, the official InMode website doesn’t provide any information about the history of the company.
-They also do not have a file on the Better Business Bureau (BBB) website.
+They also have a file on the Better Business Bureau (BBB) website without accreditation.
+They have an A rating and 2 customer complaints as of 2020.
 The lack of information about the company’s background is unfortunate since we prefer to see a company with a long history of successful products.

 What are the BodyTite Benefits?